creed27-tech/Saturn-Addon-1.21.4/README.md

 4. Run Minecraft with Fabric 1.21.3

 ## DMCA
-If you would like to have a feature removed that your the owner of, please dm me on discord or open an issue and include [DMCA] in your title.
+If you would like to have a feature removed that your the owner of, please dm the developer on discord or open an issue and include [DMCA] in your title.
 Username: starlessmc

 ## Contributon